cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl/mdp/_index.md

 ---
-title: RL as a Markov Decision Process
+title: RL as a Unknown Markov Decision Process
 weight: 102
 draft: false
 ---

-# RL as a Markov Decision Process
+# RL as a Unknown Markov Decision Process

 This chapter builds on the [MDP chapter]({{<ref "../../mdp">}}) and uses slightly different notation that is more conventionally followed in Reinforcement Learning (RL) literature.
 We start by reviewing the agent-environment interface with this evolved notation and provide additional definitions that will help in grasping the concepts behind DRL.